You may have received a text from us referring you to this page

 NHS REFERRAL BUT GOING PRIVATE INSTEAD If the GP was going to refer you to an NHS hospital, but you wish to go private instead, we can supply the referral letter that we would have sent to the NHS hospital.
 This is free of charge.

-FEES FOR REFERRAL LETTERS OR INSURANCE FORMS However, if you have decided yourself to see a private provider, but that provider requires a referral letter or insurance form completing before they can see you, we can compile a letter or fill out a form for you, but such work will be chargeable, in line with our current fees policy.
+FEES FOR REFERRAL LETTERS OR INSURANCE FORMS However, if you have decided yourself to see a private provider, but that provider requires a referral letter or specific insurance form completing before they can see you, we can compile a letter or fill out a form for you, but such work will be chargeable, in line with our current fees policy.

-TESTS AND/OR MEDICATIONS AFTER ATTENDANCE Please note that where GPs have made a referral to a private provider, whether this is at your own or at the GP's instigation, this does not obligate the GP to carry out any tests or prescribe any medications should these be requested by the private provider.
+Fees for non-NHS workTESTS AND/OR MEDICATIONS AFTER ATTENDANCE Please note that where GPs have made a referral to a private provider, whether this is at your own or at the GP's instigation, this does not obligate the GP to carry out any tests or prescribe any medications should these be requested by the private provider.
 Please see the section immediately below on investigations, medications and shared care.

 As indicated above, any patient can refer themselves to a private provider without GP input, however, if you require a referral from the GP to your private provider, you will need to sign a statement indicating that you understand that any tests and/or medication requests from the private provider may not be honoured by us.
 The reasons for this are detailed below.

-Contrary to popular belief, NHS GPs actually have no obligation to perform any investigations or prescribe medications following attendance at a private provider.
+Contrary to popular belief, NHS GPs actually have no obligation to perform any investigations or prescribe any medications following attendance at a private provider.
 The following section describes each type of request in more detail.

 INVESTIGATIONS NHS GPs are not obliged to perform or request any tests that are required as a result of a patient attending a private provider.
 This is especially so, if such a test falls outside ordinary care usually provided by the GP and where the interpretation of the result of such test would fall outside the GPs knowledge, skills and competence.
 Such tests can be requested and actioned by the private provider themselves.

-MEDICATIONS Again, NHS GPs are not obliged to prescribe medications that are required as a result of a patient attending a private provider, nor are they required to convert privately issued prescriptions to a GP issued ones.
+Download info leafletMEDICATIONS Again, NHS GPs are not obliged to prescribe medications that are required as a result of a patient attending a private provider, nor are they required to convert privately issued prescriptions to a GP issued ones.

-However, where such requested medications are within the scope of ordinary care from a GP and where we would normally issue such medications, we will consider such requests on an individual basis and if agreed, prescriptions will be processed in line with our non-urgent medication process and timescale.
-It must be emphasised, if we choose to write an NHS script, it is processed as non-urgent.
-If your private provider indicates that you need your medication urgently, then in line with usual hospital processes, they must supply it themselves.
+However, where such requested medications are within the scope of ordinary care from a GP and where we would normally issue such medications, we will consider such requests on an individual basis and if agreed, prescriptions will be processed in line with our usual medication process and timescale.
+It must be emphasised, if we choose to write an NHS script, it will be processed as non-urgent.

 SHARED CARE MEDICATIONS Shared care is a process whereby responsibility for a patient's medication is shared between a GP and consultant.
 In such a situation, the consultant will assess a patient's suitability for the medication, perform any necessary baseline investigations and counsel the patient fully on the medication, before prescribing the medication and adjusting the dose until the patient is stable.